Fadil Hoxha: Politics

-In 1981, Hoxha faced harsh criticism from radical Kosovo Albanian nationalist movements because of his opposition to the massive demonstrations that occurred in the spring of that year, which demanded republican status for Kosovo.
-Hoxha and the Kosovar provincial leaders also faced criticism by the Yugoslav party leadership for failures in curtailing the rise of Albanian nationalism in Kosovo.
+In 1981, Hoxha opposed massive demonstrations by Albanians which demanded republican status for Kosovo.
+Hoxha's position reflected the stance of the established Kosovo communist leadership, which defended Kosovo's existing constitutional position within Yugoslavia.
+His opposition to the demonstrations consequently put him at odds with Albanian nationalist and radical groups.

-After the rise of Slobodan Milošević in Serbia, Hoxha, though retired, became subject to a number of political attacks labelling him a nationalist and supporter of secessionism.
-Hoxha was expelled from the League of Communists of Yugoslavia and in 1991 the Milošević government tried him for treason.
+At a 1986 luncheon in Prizren for reserve military officers, Hoxha jokingly remarked that Serb and non-Albanian women should work as prostitutes in Kosovo's taverns in order to solve the alleged issue of rapes of Serb women by Albanian men.
+The statement was reported ten months later and resulted in street protests on the part of Serbian women.
+As a result, in October 1987, the League of Communists of Yugoslavia expelled Hoxha from the party, while also accusing him of having failed to combat Albanian nationalism in Kosovo during his reign.

-After his retirement in 1986, Hoxha had withdrawn from public life and was notorious for refusing to grant interviews to the press.
+Afterwards, Hoxha had withdrawn from public life and was notorious for refusing to grant interviews to the press.
 However, he continued to throw his support behind popular movements in Kosovo.
 Though in old age, Hoxha survived the 1999 Kosovo War and remained in hiding in Kosovo.
 He died on 22 April 2001.
 He was buried with high honours in his home town of Gjakova.

 Hoxha has published his wartime diary Kur pranvera vonohet [When Spring is Late] (Prishtina: Rilindja, 1980) and a three-volume collection of speeches and articles in Jemi në shtëpinë tonë [This is our Home] (Prishtina: Rilindja, 1986), both published in Serbian (Kad proleće kasni : iz partizanske beležnice) and Turkish editions in addition to the original Albanian.
 In 2010, an autobiography on Fadil Hoxha was published under the title "Fadil Hoxha në vetën e parë" [Fadil Hoxha, in the first person] (Prishtina: Koha, 2010) by Veton Surroi.
 In 2011, his former associate Ekrem Murtezai published a book called "Fadil Hoxha, siç e njoha une" [Fadil Hoxha, as I knew him].
 In 2007, the Association of Veterans of the Anti-Fascist National Liberation War published a collected volume, "Fadil Hoxha - një jetë në shërbim të atdheut" ("Fadil Hoxha - a life in service to the homeland"), containing documents and memoirs on Hoxha's role during and after World War II.